OndrejKabrt/OmegaData/README.md

 # Web Application for Apartment Price Estimation

 This web application is used to estimate apartment prices based on input parameters.
 It is built on HTML with JavaScript on the front-end and a Python API on the back-end.
 The application uses a machine learning model to predict property prices.
+I named my web page Estatio.

 ## Project Architecture